-Over the last 30 years, executives, PR professionals, celebrities, and expert witnesses have benefited from our customized business presentation training and media coaching.
+Over the last 35+ years, executives, PR professionals, celebrities, and expert witnesses have benefited from our customized virtual business presentation training and media coaching.
 We have developed programs for one-on-one executive speaker training, media and crisis communication, new product and drug presentations.
 Whatever your circumstances, we look forward to working with you.
 We’ll help you develop the skills you need to speak confidently, authoritatively, and naturally.

 I’m not sure whether I need media interview coaching or presentation training.
 I am a business professional and often speak publicly about our products to a variety of audiences.
 My job also requires me to make regular media appearances.
 What is the difference between media and speaker/presentation training?
 How can I tell what type of training I need most?

 “Media training” has become a catch-all phrase that refers to any type of public speaking training.
 But there are distinct differences between media and presentation training.
 Comparing the two is somewhat like comparing a dictionary to a thesaurus.
 They both are useful writing tools and yet each serves a very different purpose.

 - Speaker or presentation training teaches you skills and techniques to help you deliver your message to an audience of any size.